Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Is it advisable to pay off all my debt?

-To maintain a perfect credit score, there is a case for keeping a small amount of debt.
-It will allow you to maintain regular payments, which in the eyes of credit report agencies like Experian shows that you are a reliable debtor.
+A small amount of debt can help maintain a perfect credit score.
+It will also allow you to make regular payments, which shows that you are a reliable debtor in the eyes of credit report agencies like Experian.

-The answer to this question relates typically to your income levels.
-A standard debt to income measurement is 43% and it means that if you are £50,000 in debt but your monthly payments are 10% of your monthly salary, you can argue that £50,000 is not an excessive amount of borrowing.
+The answer to this question typically relates to your income levels.
+A standard debt-to-income measurement is 43%, which means that if you are £50,000 in debt but your monthly payments are 10% of your monthly salary, you can argue that £50,000 is not an excessive amount of borrowing.
 Conversely, if your £50,000 debt consumes 60% of your income and is credit card debt, it will leave you with less to pay rent and bills and may become unmanageable.

 How long would it take to pay off a 50 000 loan?